Timber roof truss: Pre-fabricated wood trusses

 Pre-fabricated wood trusses offer advantages in building construction through machine-made accuracy and tend to use less timber.
 However, this does not take into account site-specific design alterations that require customized truss design.
+Despite this limitation, the adoption of such industrialized components is being accelerated by a skilled labor shortage in the United States, a trend clearly illustrated in the home-building sector by the shift of roof truss fabrication to factories.
+This shift is primarily due to the need for precisely cut angles, a specialized skill that is now in short supply among construction workers.

 Historic wood trusses

 The challenges of maintaining wood trusses are not limited to newer building projects.
 Visual grading can be used to conduct condition assessments for historic trusses.
 This along with load carrying tests, can be used to determine the best possible solutions to repairing older truss systems.
 Metal plates and correct, period material can be used to repair, although 100% recovery of the material may be hard if the wood truss has deteriorated.
 MPC (Metal Plate Connected) wood trusses are typically made from dressed wood (lumber), rather than timber (round-wood poles).

 The interior of the barn at Bartram's Garden with a view of the wooden trusses.

 Connections in wooden trusses

 The earliest wooden truss connections consisted of mortise-and-tenon joints and were most likely crafted at the construction site with the posts.
 Since most early trusses were made from unseasoned posts, the subsequent shrinkage would create cracking at the mortise-and-tenon joints.
 Additionally, the mortise-and-tenon joints in older trusses were located at the weakest point in the post, accelerating failure.
 Much of the early truss connection designs anticipated structural behaviour under loads.
 This is why holes were drilled slightly off-centre, allowing the peg to naturally pull the posts together with gravity.